-Royalty at its Finest at Windsor Castle!
+Royalty at its Finest at Windsor Castle

 Our tour bus arrived in the regal town of Windsor and parked near the train station before we stumbled out into the winter chill.
 Located thirty miles west of London, Windsor Castle overlooks the fertile Berkshire landscape of England and its battlements can be seen from miles around.
 One of three magnificent residences of London’s royal family, Windsor Castle, has been inhabited by the rulers of England for nearly a millennium.